-Jim McKinnon begins his 13th season with the Blue Jays in 2018.
-Over the past 12 years, McKinnon has compiled a record of 244 wins and 201 losses while leading the team to the Great Northeast Athletic Conference (GNAC) tournament in the past eight consecutive years and ten times in all.
-He has had 28 players selected all-conference, including five each in 2013 and 2014 and four in 2016.
+Jim McKinnon begins his 15th season with the Blue Jays in 2020, fresh off his first Great Northeast Athletic Conference (GNAC) Championship in 2019, and the second in program history.
+Over the past 14 years, McKinnon has compiled a record of 294 wins and 236 losses, while leading the team to the Great Northeast Athletic Conference (GNAC) tournament 10 consecutive years and 12 times in all.
+He has had 33 players selected all-conference, including five each in 2013 and 2014, four in 2016, and three in 2018.

-In 2016, McKinnon guided the Blue Jays to their best record since 2013 finishing with an overall mark of 27-12, including 16-6 in GNAC play.
+In 2016, McKinnon guided the Blue Jays to their best record since 2013, finishing with an overall mark of 27-12, including 16-6 in GNAC play.
 The 16-6 record in conference action slotted them runner-up in the regular season GNAC standings, a program-best finish.
-They went on to advance to the GNAC semifinal round of the conference tournament for the fifth time in the past six seasons.
+They went on to advance to the GNAC semifinal round of the conference tournament for the fifth time over the previous six seasons.

 2016 also saw McKinnon coach his first GNAC Pitcher and Player of the Year in senior Patti Sciglimpaglia.
 Offensively, Sciglimpaglia hit .463 and ranked second among GNAC leaders in both RBI (49) and slugging (.799).
 On the mound, the right-hander was second in the league in ERA (1.25), second in wins (18), third in strikeouts (177) and first in complete games (22).

-McKinnon led USJ to one of its best seasons ever in 2013 as the Blue Jays finished 32-12, 18-6 in the GNAC and set a school record for wins in a season.
-Saint Joseph was one of the final three teams left in the GNAC Tournament and Patti Sciglimpaglia was honored as the GNAC Rookie of the Year.
+McKinnon led USJ to one of its best seasons ever in 2013, as the Blue Jays finished 32-12 and 18-6 in the GNAC, setting a school record for wins in a season.
+Saint Joseph was one of the final three teams left in the GNAC Tournament and Patti Sciglimpaglia was honored as the 2013 GNAC Rookie of the Year.

-McKinnon emphasizes defensive fundamentals and intelligent play as keys to the Blue Jays improving record.
+McKinnon emphasizes defensive fundamentals and intelligent play as keys to the Blue Jays' success.
 "Good defense, combined with smart play in the field and on the bases will always keep us in games and give us a chance to win."

-Prior to joining the Blue Jays staff, McKinnon was the head softball coach at Northwest Catholic High School for four seasons and an assistant coach at Rocky Hill High School for two.
-He has also coached with the Conn.
-Eliminators travel softball program and was a boys and girls basketball and football coach at Rocky Hill.
+Prior to joining the Blue Jays staff, McKinnon was the head softball coach at Northwest Catholic High School for four seasons, and an assistant coach at Rocky Hill High School for two.
+He has also coached with the Connecticut Eliminators travel softball program, and was a boys and girls basketball and football coach at Rocky Hill.

-A native of Wallingford, Connecticut, McKinnon currently resides in Newington with his wife Joanne.
+A native of Wallingford, Conn., McKinnon currently resides in Newington with his wife Joanne.
 The couple has four children; twins Jimmy IV and Christine, Jennifer and Matthew.